- ABOUT CANADA'S 10

-The 5th Annual Corporate Culture Summit
+The Annual Corporate Culture Summit

-(preceding the Canada's 10 Most Admired Corporate Cultures Awards Gala on Monday, February 4th, 2013)
+(preceding the Canada's 10 Most Admired Corporate Cultures Awards Gala on Monday, February 2, 2015)

-Location: Fairmont Royal York, Toronto
+Location: Fairmont Royal York

-2:00pm – 3:00pm: Concurrent Sessions - Interactive Case Studies Featuring the Executive Teams from Canada’s 10 (Mezzanine Level)
+1:55pm – 3:00 pm Concurrent Sessions - Interactive Case Studies Featuring the Executive Teams from Canada’s 10 (Mezzanine Level)

-During this portion of the summit, attendees will have the opportunity to choose from one of three different and intriguing case studies, each featuring a real-life scenario from a present or former Canada’s 10 winner.
+During this portion of the summit, attendees will have the opportunity to choose from one of two different and intriguing case studies, each featuring a real-life scenario from a present or former Canada’s 10 winner.
 The catch?
 After hearing about an actual case from the presenting organization, attendees will be split into groups and will be asked to come up with the answer to the following question: “what would you do?”
 From there, what actually took place will be revealed by the presenting executive teams.